Harvey Guzzini Pendant Lamp Jolly

-Materials: White acrylic globe.
-Chrome lamp holder on top.
-Chrome handle.
+Materials: White acrylic globe lampshade.
+Chrome lamp socket holder and grid on top.
+Curved chrome handle.
 Rolly rise & fall mechanism.
-Bakelite socket.
+Metal round counterweight.
+Bakelite E27 socket.

 Cord: This one has an adjustable rise & fall mechanism (40 – 140 cm / 15.74 – 55.11”).
 It can be easily adjusted in height by pulling the chrome handle underneath.

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb with an E27 socket can be used.

 Designer: Luigi Massoni (1930 – 2013) in 1968.

 Manufacturer: Harvey Guzzini/iGuzzini, Via Mariano Guzzini, 37.
 62019, Recanati, Italy.

 Other versions: Also made in a big version 46 cm / 18.11”.
 The Jolly pendant lamp is always provided with a chrome handle and a rise & fall mechanism by Rolly.